cep21/circuit/README.md

   // response did not meet service SLO
 ```

+## Not counting user error as a fault

+Sometimes users pass invalid functions to the input of your circuit.
+You want to return
+an error in that case, but not count the error as a failure of the circuit.
+Use `SimpleBadRequest`
+in this case.

 # Why fork go-hystrix

 I wanted to change the API to confirm to other design principals (forced asyncronousness, global mutable state, etc),